LuanEdCosta/petbook/README.md

 ## :full_moon_with_face: Motivation

-This project was created to study these things:
+This project was created to study the basic these things:

 - CSS BEM convention (Block Element Modifier)
 - Semantic HTML